cherifsid/Hand-Finger-Count-Python/README.md

 Then we chose the best combination between this methods to get the best results.

+Then We Applied defect convexity Methodes to calculate the angle

 Results :

 ![Screenshot](result/0.png), ![Screenshot](result/2.png), ![Screenshot](result/3.png) ,![Screenshot](result/4.png) , ![Screenshot](result/5.png)